fabiankachlock/xpeer-server/spec.md

 > Payload the new state encoded as json

+## Errors

+### error: message too short

+The message you sent is shorter than the minium message length.
+This likely means, that either you operationCode or you Id is not valid / too short

+### error: invalid message format

+The message you send is in an invalid format.
+In most cases the dividers (`::`) are in wrong positions.

+### error: message operation is unknown

+The operation of your message is not known.

+### error: target could not be located

+The target of you operation is not registered on the server

+### error: that target peer is not virtual

+The target of the operation has to be virtual, but isn't.

+### error: the state string is formatted invalidly

+The state is not formatted as valid json.

 ## Limitations

 - VPeers can't connect to VPeers
 - A VPeers state <u>**has to be**</u> expressed as JSON
+- XPeer currently only works with one server